biemond/biemond-orawls-vagrant/README.md

-vagrant-wls12c-centos64
+biemond-orawls-vagrant
 =======================

 The reference implementation of https://github.com/biemond/biemond-orawls
 optimized for linux and the use of Hiera

-creates a patched 10.3.6 WebLogic cluster
+creates a patched 10.3.6 WebLogic cluster ( admin,node1 , node2 )

 site.pp is located here: